o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/getting-started.md

 3. Install the [AWS Cloud Development Kit (CDK)](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_install).

     a.
-Confirm the CDK is set up using the command `cdk --version`.
+Confirm the AWS CDK is set up using the command `cdk --version`.

 4. **Build** your O3DE project with the AWS Core Gem (and other AWS Gems you need) enabled.

-5. Deploy the **CDK applications** for the AWS Gems you have enabled.
-See [Deploying the CDK Application](./cdk-application/) for instructions.
+5. Deploy the **AWS CDK applications** for the AWS Gems you have enabled.
+See [Deploying the AWS CDK Application](./cdk-application/) for instructions.

 6. Configure a [resource mapping file](./resource-mapping-files/) using the [Resource Mapping Tool](./resource-mapping-tool/).